 These initial observations allow us to look from an historical perspective at current developments affecting PSB in Europe-which no doubt are highly worrisome for its defenders.
 These are arguably the hardest times that PSBs in Europe has faced for a long time.
-The second half of 2013 saw the unprecedented closure of two Southern European Public Broadcasters, the Greek ERT (replaced by a new, scaled back organisation), and Ràdio Televisió Valenciana (RTVV), one of Spain's regional Public Broadcasters.
-Several other PSBs, including PSBs in continental and Northern Europe, have been inflicted severe funding cuts requiring drastic downsizing.
-In the best-case scenario, they have seen their public funding frozen in nominal terms.
-Even large PSBs like the BBC are under growing financial pressure.
-These initiatives are being undertaken by European governments as cost-cutting exercises in response to the economic crisis and they are justified in the name of austerity and the need to cut back on public spending.
-Up until the global financial crisis of 2008, the challenge against PSB has always essentially been an ideological one, based on a technologically-driven argument forcefully put forward by rival commercial interests and their political backers.
-In a nutshell, the argument has been that technological advances, most notably new delivery technologies such as digital broadcasting and the Internet, by eroding barriers to entry, remove the main market failures associated with television, and thus undermine the rationale for significant public intervention in the form of large stand-alone publicly funded organisations.
+The second half of 2013 saw the unprecedented closure of recession, anti-politics sentiments among the population two Southern European Public Broadcasters, the Greek are spreading, funding to PSBs has become one of the most favourite targets of populist leaders exploiting ERT (replaced by a new, scaled back organisation). and Ràdio Televisió Valenciana (RTVV), one of Spain's popular discontent, given the close association between regional Public Broadcasters.
+Several other PSBs, PSB and the mistrusted world of politics in the public's including PSBs in continental and Northern Europe, perception.
+It is thus unsurprising that in national have been inflicted severe funding cuts requiring drastic contexts where such is the prevailing political climate, downsizing.
+In the best-case scenario, they have seen governments tend to frame the issue of PSB within the their public funding frozen in nominal terms.
+Even large discourse of austerity, and to call for greater financial PSBs like the BBC are under growing financial pressure. transparency and managerial efficiency.
+These initiatives are being undertaken by European governments as cost-cutting exercises in response to One response by advocates of PSB in Europe has been the economic crisis and they are justified in the name to scrutinize claims by governments about the necesof austerity and the need to cut back on public spending. sity of drastic reductions in public funding, and thus Up until the global financial crisis of 2008, the challenge to challenge the portrayal of downsizing initiatives by against PSB has always essentially been an ideological European governments as unavoidable, rather than the one, based on a technologically-driven argument forceproduct of political decisions, often taken in response fully put forward by rival commercial interests and their to populist demands.
+So, in this vein, the European Broadcasting Union representing the interests of PSBs political backers.
+In a nutshell, the argument has been that technological advances, most notably new delivery has recently issued a statement condemning "excessive budget cuts to public service media" and stressing that technologies such as digital broadcasting and the Internet, by eroding barriers to entry, remove the main they "cannot serve as a quick fix to a nation's economic market failures associated with television, and thus unwoes". dermine the rationale for significant public intervention in the form of large stand-alone publicly funded organisations.
 Even more vociferously, commercial rivals have accused PSBs of "crowding out" private provision by entering new media sectors where there are no apparent market failures justifying their presence.
-However, the resilience of PSBs and their expansion into new areas of media provision bears testament to the successful case built by defenders of PSB who have: (1) delinked the rationale for PSB from the technological argument and anchored it to broader democratic concerns; and (2) argued that even from a narrower market failure perspective contemporary technical changes do not remove all market failures associated with television; so even against the strict criteria set by the standard framework of economic theory, there is still a rationale for significant public intervention in media markets.
+However, the resilience of PSBs and their expansion into new areas of media provision bears testament to the successful RADIOTELEVISIONE ITALIANA (RAI) case built by defenders of PSB who have: (1) delinked www.rai.it the rationale for PSB from the technological argument and anchored it to broader democratic concerns; and Generalist (2) argued that even from a narrower market failure per-RAI 1, RAI 2, RAI 3, RAI 4, RAI 5, RAI PREMIUM spective contemporary technical changes do not remove Children all market failures associated with television; so even RAI YOYO, RAI GULP against the strict criteria set by the standard framework Movies of economic theory, there is still a rationale for signifi-RAI MOVIE cant public intervention in media markets.